Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA

 Mecca: Holiest site in Islam.
 All Muslims are required to pray in the direction of Mecca.
 Non-Muslims are not permitted to enter the city.

 Meru: Mount Meru, the location of Angkor-Wat, is the Mount Olympus of the Hindu faith.

 Sinai: Holy Mount Sinai is believed to be the mountain Moses descended from with the Ten Commandments.

-Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and was home to the exiled Dalai Lama.
+Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and it was home to the exiled Dalai Lama.

 Cool Dog Names Inspired by Mystical Objects